The Ishango Bone: Evidence for Intentional Arithmetic Design in the Upper Palaeolithic?: Storytelling with Numbers

 \section{Storytelling with Numbers}

-The previous findings led to the hypothesis that the notches on the Ishango Bone may have served as a reference to lay out their values for teaching or discussing mathematics and, possibly, as a means of expressing cosmological principles through numbers.
-This interpretation is based on the flexibility observed in the exploratory adjustments that may have revealed aspects of an underlying mathematical structure.
-To illustrate this hypothesis, Figure 18 shows how the notches might have functioned as a reference guide when laid out on the ground, with each value grouped for visual clarity, making it easier to move those values during storytelling.
+The mathematical structure identified in the preceding sections, and the evidence that it is unlikely to have arisen by chance, raise the question of how such an arrangement might have functioned in practice in a prehistoric context.
+This section is offered as a plausible interpretation based on the arithmetic and grouping features, as well as the adjustments employed. \\ The preceding findings led to the hypothesis that the notches on the Ishango Bone may have served as a reference for laying out numerical values with physical markers, perhaps as a tool for teaching mathematical principles or communicating mathematical ideas in a flexible and adjustable setup.
+The exploratory adjustments identified in this study, including the positional exchange in Column~D and the corresponding realignment in Column~M, appear systematic rather than accidental, suggesting that these modifications may have been a deliberate feature of how the artifact was used.
+Figure~23 illustrates how the notches might have functioned as a reference when laid out on the ground, with each value grouped for visual clarity to facilitate rearrangement during mathematical storytelling.

-Physical markers, such as stones placed on leather sheets or in cups, may have been used to demonstrate mathematical ideas in a dynamic and interactive way.
+Physical markers, such as stones arranged on leather sheets or in cups, may have been used to represent numerical values in a dynamic, interactive way, allowing the quantities they represent to be adjusted during demonstrations.